 If your loved one died in a hit-and-run crash and the driver was identified, you can explore filing a wrongful death lawsuit to recover damages for loss of consortium, loss of companionship, loss of future earnings, and funeral and burial expenses.
 You also can maintain an uninsured motorist bodily injury claim for wrongful death.

 Suffering an injury in a Chicago hit-and-run accident can be devastating.
-You probably feel like you have nowhere to turn, but the injury attorneys at Gainsberg Law can help.
+You probably feel like you have nowhere to turn, but the injury attorneys at Gainsberg Injury and Accident Lawyers can help.
 Call our office at 312-600-9585, or complete our contact form today.
 Our consultations are always free.